Human Potential at Work Podcast Wrap-Up with Debra Ruh and Lily Bond

 Human Potential at Work (HPAW) is a digital podcast hosted by Debra Ruh, an author, advocate, and CEO of Ruh Global Communications.
 HPAW focuses on how to bring out the potential in all people, including those with disabilities.
 Every episode shares new insights on how to foster a more inclusive society.

-In the most recent episode, Debra sat down with 3Play’s very own, Lily Bond, Senior Director of Marketing at 3Play Media.
+In the most recent episode, Debra sat down with 3Play’s very own, Lily Bond, Senior Director of Marketing.
 They discuss the importance of video accessibility, the benefits of captioning from an accessibility and business perspective, and much more.

 Whether you’re a seasoned vet in all things accessibility or new to the scene, everyone can take something from this episode.
 We highly recommend you check it out!
 But, if you need a quick recap, we’ve got you covered in this post.